Future Library Lab

 The FLL seeks to provide insight into trends in scientific research, inside and outside EUR, by merging databases such as Pure, OpenAlex and RePEc, and by using Natural Language Programming (NLP) and AI.

-The FLL helps researchers gathering data via the application programming interfaces (APIs) it has licensed or via web scraping.
-It also provides support for researchers working with datasets: exploratory data analysis (EDA), cleansing, analysis, and visualisation.
-And, of course, with text mining and ML.
-Some recent collaborations are with:
+The FLL helps researchers compile data via application programming interfaces (APIs) or web scraping.
+It also provides support for working with datasets, including exploratory data analysis (EDA), cleansing, analysis, visualisation, and text mining.

 Workshops